The Twin Cities has many vegan ice cream options at locally owned shops, so make sure to check them all out.

-Izzy’s Ice Cream has two locations: one each in St Paul and Minneapolis.
+Izzy’s Ice Cream has a location in downtown Minneapolis.
 You can also find them at select Twin Cities grocery stores (check the website for a full list).
 Their vegan options include a plethora of sorbets and a handful of dairy-free ice cream flavors.
 What I love is that they’ll add an extra small scoop, called an Izzy Scoop®, to your order so if you’re waffling between two flavors, you can have both!
 Their sugar and cake cones are vegan.

 Pumphouse Creamery is in south Minneapolis, and they have a few vegan options with a coconut milk base.
 I visited for the first time in 2015 and tried the Coffee and Chocolate, but it was too water heavy and thus more icy than creamy.
 I visited again July 2017 and while it was slightly better, it’s still very icy.
 They have more flavors now, and I tried the Coffee with Newman O’s and the Door County Sour Cherry — the sour cherries are on point and not something I’ve seen in ice cream before so I give them points for that.

 MN Nice Cream started as a food truck that now has a physical location in NE Minneapolis near Able Brewing.
 The Galaxy Cone is marked vegan, and I enjoyed strawberry soft serve topped with fruit and nuts.
 They have several toppings options and plan to expand the number of vegan flavors as their business grows.
 Be prepared to wait in line.